+Name of Resource Intellectual Disability and Health - University of Hertfordshire] Author / Year / Country 2021 / UK Description Center on Understanding Intellectual Disability and Health; educational resource for health and healthcare and social work practitioners; articles with evidence covering multiple aspects of ID and health; under Family is section on Parents with ID.
+LINK

+Name of Resource MENCAP

 Author / Year / Country 2021 / UK

-Description Center on Understanding Intellectual Disability and Health; educational resource for health and healthcare and social work practitioners; articles with evidence covering multiple aspects of ID and health; under Family is section on Parents with ID.

-Link

-Name of Resource MENCAP / Website

-Author / Year / Country 2021 / UK

-Description MENCAP works to improve the lives of people with learning disabilities (intellectual disabilities in the US), their families and the professionals who work with them.
-Site has may resources, communication resources and guidelines for writing accessible materials, resources for people with ID around social issues, advice and support section.
+MENCAP works to improve the lives of people with learning disabilities (intellectual disabilities in the US), their families and the professionals who work with them.
+Site has may resources, communication resources and guidelines for writing accessible materials, resources for people with ID around social issues, advice and support section. n.
+Site sible

-Link
+LINK

-Name of Resource Norah Fry Centre for Disability Studies / Website Author / Year / Country 2021 / UK Description Located within the University of Bristol, the Centre has resources and on Parents with learing disabilities (intellectual disabilities in the US); home to the Plain Facts briefs, and the Good Practice Guidance which how child and adult services 'can and should work together to improve for a parent with a learning disability' - although in UK has good basic and policies. also describes e services Link
+Name of Resource Norah Fry Centre for Disability Studies Author / Year / Country 2021 / UK

+Description Located within the University of Bristol, the Centre has resources and research on Parents with learning disabilities (intellectual disabilities in the US).
+It is also home to the Plain Facts briefs, and the Good Practice Guidance which describes how child and adult services 'can and should work together to improve services for a parent with a learning disability' - although in UK has good basic practices and policies.
+LINK

-Name of Resource Tools for Talking / Website Author / Year / Country UK
+Name of Resource Tools for Talking

+Author / Year / Country UK

-Description Resources to facilitate culturally sensitive, person-centered communication and understanding, service planning and delivery; specifically 5 short videos and 5 activities, developed for use in social support settings, to facilitate communication between people with ID/LD from minority communities and service providers; videos and activities result from ASC-LD study (Unwin Kroese et al 2016) which interviewed people with LD and from which 5 topics emerged as important: Culture, Good support, Independence, Relational networks and Activities.
-Link
+Description Resources to facilitate culturally sensitive, person-centered communication and understanding, service planning and delivery; specifically 5 short videos and 5 activities, developed for use in social support settings, to facilitate communication

+LINK

-Name of Resource Working Together with Parents Network - University of Bristol / Website Author / Year / Country 2021 / UK Description The WTPN supports professionals working with parents with learning difficulties and learning disabilities (ID in US) and their children.
-Promoting the welfare of children is paramount to all organizations and individuals within the network.
+Name of Resource Working Together with Parents Network - University of Bristol Author / Year / Country 2021 / UK Description The WTPN supports professionals working with parents with learning difficultied learning disabilities (intellectual disability) and their children.
+Promoting the work children is paramount to all organizations and individuals within the network.
 Membership is free and accepted from outside the UK.
-Resources cover a range of topics from general information to positive practice to how to make information accessible.
-Also information for parents with ID, in varying formats (video and print).
-Includes the Plain Facts resources.
-Link
+Resources cover a range topics from general information to positive practice to how to make information accessible.
+Also includes information for parents with ID, in varying formats (and print), and the Plain Facts resources. velfare of ge of on LINK

-Name of Resource Connections for Families Society / Website Author / Year / Country 2021 / CA Description Organization to support parents with cognitive challenges, provide pa skills education and family support.
-In 'Learn More' menu have sectio to help parents with developmental disabilities', includes suggestions downloadable resources.
-Resources for professionals and parents, sor by parents with ID. n for 'how and Link
+Name of Resource Connections for Families Society / Website Author / Year / Country 2021 / CA Description Organization to support parents with cognitive challenges, provide parenting skills education and family support.
+In 'Learn More' menu have section for 'how to help parents with developmental disabilities', includes suggestions and downloadable resources.
+Resources for professionals and parents, some written by parents with ID.
+LINK